 Other examples of differentiation and “muscle confusion” are brushing your teeth with your left hand (if you’re right handed), walking backwards, or running, then stopping to do 5 jumping jacks, then running again.
-You’re basically distracting the brain from its habitual ways of sensing and moving.
-Current studies on brain plasticity tell us that “mixing it up” and creating a challenge for your brain helps the brain adapt and grow new synapses.
-This is what apparently creates the “big results” of P90X.
+You’re essentially distracting the brain from its habitual ways of sensing and moving.
+Current studies on brain plasticity tell us that “mixing it up” and creating a challenge for your brain helps the brain adapt and grow new neural connections.
+This is what creates the “big results” of P90X.

 Somatic Exercises before your workout will create even smoother, more intelligent and coordinated movement.

 If you want to take the results touted by P90X to an even higher level, add a short routine of somatic exercises before and after your workout.
-Somatic exercises are – for most athletes – complete differentiation.
+Somatic exercises are – for most athletes – profound differentiation.
 Why?
-Because these exercises are done SLOWLY – something few athletes, with the exception of dancers, do when preparing to move.
+Because these exercises are done SLOWLY, with attention to the end range of the movement – something few athletes, with the exception of dancers, do when preparing to move.
 What, you may ask, is there to learn from moving slowly if your sport involves ballistic movement?